 At RX, we set out on a journey in 2021 to build a more inclusive culture, rich in diversity, where all employees may thrive in a safe, positive, and supportive working environment.
-At that time, we implemented an Inclusion and Diversity (I&D) strategy that included a phased approach to progressing our workplace culture over time.
+At that time, we implemented an inclusion strategy that included a phased approach to progressing our workplace culture over time.

-Our focus from 2021 to 2023 was centered around building our foundation of Inclusion and Diversity.
-That included introducing Unconscious Bias Awareness training for all leaders; Inclusive Leadership training for senior and HR leaders; Psychological Safety assessments and workshops; launching Employee Resource Groups (ERGs) in local markets, and the creation of Global Diversity Committees focused on supporting key dimensions of diversity.
-Each country where we operate is represented on the RX Global Inclusion Council by an I&D Champion, who provides local cultural context to all our I&D programs.
+Our focus from 2021 to 2023 was centered around building our foundation of inclusion and belonging.
+That included introducing Unconscious Bias Awareness training for all leaders; Inclusive Leadership training for senior and HR leaders; Psychological Safety assessments and workshops; launching Employee Resource Groups (ERGs) in local markets, and the creation of Global Inclusion Committees focused on supporting key dimensions of diversity.
+Each country where we operate is represented on the RX Global Inclusion Council by an I&D Champion, who provides local cultural context to all our inclusion programs.

-We will continue to progress our internal work while turning our 2024-2025 I&D strategic focus to how I&D can impact and become integral to our events, participants and the industries we serve.
+We will continue to progress our internal work while turning our 2024-2025 I&D strategic focus to how inclusion and accessibility can impact and become integral to our events, participants and the industries we serve.